src-d/blog/content/post/gld.md

 ## Implementation

-We desired to produce the single self-contained binary from the very beginning.
+go-license-detector is a library and a self-contained binary CLI tool.

 [Francesc](https://twitter.com/francesc), our VP of Developer Community, took a serious effort in making the code idiomatic.
 You may have experienced this: when you are focused on **what** your code is doing, you often miss **how** the code is looking.

-TODO
+I would like to write a follow-up post which describes which points were improved and what were the typical issues.

 ## Offtopic

 Since we had to manually look through hundreds of most-starred projects on GitHub, we noticed a few funny trends.

-- Chinese expansion
-- Awesome lists

-TODO
+Many Chinese repositories isolated from the other communities, awesome list expansion and others.
+Again, I should devote a separate post to those, they are funny and also help to understand the picture of open source popularity better.

 ## PGA license survey